tbh-ai/SecureAgents/docs/security_guide.md

 This guide provides practical instructions for using the security features of the TBH Secure Agents framework to build secure multi-agent systems.

+> **Note**: Some features described in this guide are currently in beta and may not be available in the public release.
+These features are marked with [BETA].

 ## Table of Contents

 1. [Getting Started with Security](#getting-started-with-security)